April 2. The latest Archdruid post, Riddles in the Dark, puts together a lot of important insights:

 4) Because our wages are so high, human labor is the limiting factor in the size and growth of businesses and other money-based systems.
 So economists view efficiency and productivity in terms of how much stuff is done per unit of human labor.
 This leads to insanity like industrial agriculture, which wastes massive amounts of energy and physical resources, destroys topsoil, and produces unhealthful food, but allows one farmer to work hundreds of acres.

 5) But economists haven't thought it through.
 When agriculture and manufacturing become more "efficient", what happens to the people who lose their jobs?
-If they are cut off from the benefits of the Empire, they turn against it politically.
+If they are cut off from the benefits of the system, they turn against it.
 I would add that in Europe, unemployed people just go on the dole, but in America, with our puritan work ethic, they have to be given other jobs.
 These jobs are mostly meaningless and degrading busywork in finance, insurance, real estate, and high tech.
 Greer is arguing that a system made of human labor is better in terms of physical resources, but I would say it's also better in terms of human nature.
 The more directly our work is related to our own survival and pleasure, the more we feel like life has meaning and the system is fair.

 April 6.
 I love this rant about vampires: fictional vampires have now been watered down to where they're exactly like humans except sexy and strong and immortal, and yet they mope and whine about it.